manorrock/off-you-go-with-java/functional/predicate.md

 ## Combining predicates using a logical AND

-A static method that returns a predicate that combines the result of 2 predicates by means of a logical AND.
+The `Predicate` class has a static method that returns a predicate that combines the result of 2 predicates by means of a logical AND.

 ```java
   Predicate<Integer> isNotZero = e -> e != 0;